kdubuc/coding-conventions/cc0-general.md

 ### Overview

-The code must be human comprehensive and MUST BE follow the guidelines describes in the CC0, CC1, CC2 and CC3.
+The code must be human comprehensive and MUST BE follow the guidelines describes in the CCx.

 Code MUST use 4 spaces for indenting, not tabs.